adamvinueza/adamvinueza.github.io/_posts/2019-05-02-my-god-full-of-nodes.md

 data structures.
 Let's pull ourselves back a bit to see the larger picture.

 It's easy to think that the usefulness of a thing is evident in the number of features it has: call this the "swiss-army knife" approach to design.
-Swiss-army knives are useful because of the number of its attachments: the more things attached to it, the more useful it is.
+A swiss-army knife is useful because of the number of its attachments: the more things attached to it, the more useful it is.
 This way of understanding usefulness has its place, to be sure--swiss-army knives _are_ useful--but nodes show us a very different approach to utility.